ShenhanQian/slurmui/README.md

 Enhanced terminal UI for slurm.
 Derived from [SlurmUI](https://github.com/SirWyver/slurmui).

-- Job management
-- GPU monitor
+Viewing and managing
-- Log monitor
+- GPUs
+- Jobs in the history
+- Jobs in the queue
+- Logs for current and past jobs

 <div align="center">
   <img src="demo.png">